syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/export.md

 ## Mode

-[`Mode`](https://ej2.syncfusion.com/documentation/api/diagram/iExportOptions/#mode) specifies whether the diagram is to be exported as files or to get base64 data (ImageURL/SVG).
-The exporting options are as follows:
+[`Mode`](https://ej2.syncfusion.com/documentation/api/diagram/iExportOptions/#mode) specifies whether the diagram will be exported as files or get base64 data (ImageURL/SVG).
+The export options are as follows:

 * Download: Exports and downloads the diagram as image/SVG.
 * Data: return a base64 string.